rodolfodpk/go-crablet/docs/overview.md

 - **Database**: PostgreSQL with events table and append functions
 - **Streaming**: Multiple approaches for different dataset sizes
 - **Extensions**: Channel-based streaming for Go-idiomatic processing
+- **Isolation Levels**: Support for READ COMMITTED, REPEATABLE READ, and SERIALIZABLE

 See [examples](examples.md) for complete working examples and [getting-started](getting-started.md) for setup instructions.